happytm/BatteryNode/README.md

 ## Person Locator/presence detector:

-User's proximity tothe particular sensor device can be located using proberequest protocol thereby allowing further automation.
+User's presence in the particular room can be located using proberequest protocol thereby allowing further automation based on presence.

 ## OTA update using github